What is the Buyer's Journey?

 - Define your Buying Personas:

 To understand the journey your buyers take, you must first understand who they are.
-Read "What are Personas?" for more.
+Read "" for more.

 - Understand the Journey Your Buyers Take: